MY EX-BOYFRIEND’S RING (18 years later, I get a friend request from him on Facebook.)

 Me: Right.
 Talk tomorrow.

 Him: Cool.
-Supercool.
-Smiley face.
+Supercool. three smiley faces.

 Him: It’s beautiful, but a bloody cheap-ass ring.
 I’m so embarrassed to have bought U such a small diamond.
 Cringing.